-Diane Les Becquets is the author of BREAKING WILD (Berkley, Penguin Random House), an Indie Next Pick and a national bestseller, which received starred reviews from Publishers Weekly, Kirkus, and Booklist.
-She is also the author of three young adult novels: THE STONES OF MOURNING CREEK (Kirkus star review); LOVE, CAJUN STYLE (Booklist star review) and SEASON OF ICE, the latter being the recipient of a Pen American Fellowship.
+Diane Les Becquets is the author of THE LAST WOMAN IN THE FOREST (March, 2019) and BREAKING WILD, both published by Berkley, Penguin Random House.
+BREAKING WILD, an Indie Next Pick and a national bestseller, received starred reviews from Publishers Weekly, Kirkus Reviews, and Booklist.
+It was also the recipient of the Colorado Book Award in Fiction, the New Hampshire Outstanding Work of Fiction, and was shortlisted for the Reading the West Book Award in Fiction.
+Les Becquets is also the author of three young adult novels: THE STONES OF MOURNING CREEK (Kirkus starred review); LOVE, CAJUN STYLE (Booklist starred review) and SEASON OF ICE, the latter being the recipient of a Pen American Fellowship.
 Other awards she has received include a BCCB Blue Ribbon Award, the Maine Lupine Award, ALA Best Book of the Year, Foreward Reviews Gold Winner Book of the Year, Volunteer State Book Award Selection, and Garden State Book Award Finalist.

 Follow Diane on Goodreads.